-While there are a wide variety of accident types that can lead to serious injuries, a few types of accidents are somewhat more common than others.
+While there is a wide variety of accident types that can lead to serious injuries, a few types that are more common than others.
 These include:

 According to the Bureau of Labor Statistics (BLS), in 2019, U.S. businesses reported 2.8 million job-related injuries.
 The industries and professions most likely to report injured workers include:

 Since workplaces are highly diverse, so are the types of injuries that people can get while working.
 However, some of the most common types of workplace injuries that you may encounter include:

 While most people sustain only minor injuries on the job, in some cases, a work accident can become deadly.
 If someone you love has died in a workplace accident, you could be eligible for significant compensation.
 Unfortunately, the death of a loved one can change your life forever, often leading to issues such as anxiety, depression, and PTSD, as well as a potentially significant loss of household or family income.

 Wrongful deaths related to work aren’t common, but they do exist.
 BLS data shows that 5,333 people died due to workplace injuries in 2019 alone.
 Common causes of death include:

 You should report it as soon as possible, but no later than 30 days or your claim may be denied.

 You have the right to report the injury to their insurance company.
 However, if you need assistance, contact the Employee Assistance Office (EAO) at (800) 342-1741 or you may give Gallagher & Hagopian a call to discuss your rights.